appveyor/website/NJekyll/site/docs/appveyor-enterprise/index.md

 ### Non-UI system settings

-Location in the Registry.
+Some AppVeyor settings such as database or Service Bus connection strings cannot be changed on UI.
+These and other settings are stored in the registry under these keys:

+    HKEY_LOCAL_MACHINE\SOFTWARE\Appveyor\Server
+    HKEY_LOCAL_MACHINE\SOFTWARE\Appveyor\BuildAgent

 ## Known issues

-* Service Bus for Windows Server 1.1 doesn’t start if .NET 4.6 installed
+* Service Bus for Windows Server 1.1 doesn't work if .NET 4.6 installed which basically means AppVeyor Web and Worker roles cannot be installed on a computer with Visual Studio 2015 installed.
+However, you can have another server with Visual Studio 2015 installed and AppVeyor Build Agent installed.

 ### Troubleshooting

-* F5 in browser if there is a problem with SignalR
-* “AppVeyor” event log
+* If build real-time log stops working there might be a transient issue with SignalR.
+Do F5 in browser to restart SignalR connection.
+* If something doesn't work - [report the issue](http://www.appveyor.com/support) to AppVeyor team.
+While reporting the issue look into these places for possible errors/warning:
+	* Web browser's "Developer tools" - for any JavaScript-related errors.
+	* `AppVeyor` event log in Event Viewer under `Applications and Services Logs\AppVeyor`.
+Web, Worker and Build Agent roles write logs there.
+* Restart IIS and/or `Appveyor.Worker` and/or `Appveyor.BuildAgent` services.

-## How to configure builds on Azure VMs
+## Running builds on Azure VMs

-Creating master image
+> This section is still under construction - please [let us know](http://www.appveyor.com/support) if you are interested to run "stateless" builds on Azure VMs.

+Setup process overview:

+* Creating "master" Azure VM
-install build agent
+* Installing build agent on master VM
-change URL
-specify worker mode
+	* Change URL to point Web role
+	* Change agent mode to `Azure`
-make sure it connects to AppVeyor create storage account for VMs create storage account for build cache
+* Start BuildAgent service to make sure it connects to AppVeyor Web role
+* Create Azure storage account for VMs
+* Create Azure storage account for build cache
-Configuring server
+* Configuring server
-Azure subscription ID and certificate
+	* Azure subscription ID and certificate
-Add Azure build regions
+	* Add Azure build region
-Update plan (enable Force Azure)
+	* Update plan (enable `ForceAzure`)
-Add image (“Windows Server 2012 R2” is default one)
+	* Add "Windows Server 2012 R2" image as default

-## How to configure builds on Hyper-V VMs
+## Running builds on Hyper-V VMs

 [TBD]